-And to follow up on this, also ensure that all your communications via LinkedIn are also approachable and warm.
+Look to build connection by being friendly.
 If someone asks you to connect, accept and then send them a welcome message and try to get to know them better.
-Also if you are sending new connection requests, don’t send the standard connection requests.
-Always customize and look for a way that you can connect to that person by first looking at their profile.
+Also, if you are sending connection requests, always customize your request.

 And lastly, here’s a bonus tip from Lucas from TEKsystems.
-If a recruiter reaches out to you on LinkedIn, why not take a few minutes to chat with them, even if you aren’t looking for your next opportunity.
-Recruiters have a great sense of what is going on in the industry and if you can build up a relationship with them now, it could help you down the road when you are ready for a new job!
+If a recruiter reaches out to you on LinkedIn, why not take a few minutes to chat with them, even if you aren’t looking for your next opportunity?
+Recruiters have a great sense of what is going on in the industry and if you can build up a relationship with them now, it could help you down the road when you are ready to make a career transition.